Frequently Asked Questions

 What units have opted into paying the fee for restricted funds?

-As of October 2022, 22 unitsopted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
-To launch this valuable program and make the program worthwhile, we needed a number of units to opt- in, in particular units with higher travel, and commit to three- years initially.
+23 units opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
+To launch this valuable program and make the program worthwhile, we needed a number of units to opt-in and commit to three- years initially, particularly units with higher travel impacts.
 We succeeded in reaching that threshold.
 The Office of Sustainability still welcomes more participation and will continue to communicate with all units about opportunities and project reporting.

 How will opt in units benefit from the program?

-A weighting for projects that benefit Opt-In Units, developed in conjunction with units, is included in the Project Scoring Matrix, so there will be some trackable return on investment to those divisions participating.
-Funding will support initiatives such as updating campus meeting spaces with advanced hybrid meeting technology, retrofitting and updating lab equipment to reduce energy consumption, development of new installations of solar PV and battery storage on campus and communications campaigns.
-A weighted matrix has been developed to evaluate the programs including carbon emissions reductions, cost savings, innovations, engagement, and inclusion.
-It is anticipated that the first projects will begin to be launched at the end of FY 2023.
+A weighting for projects that benefit Opt-In Units, developed in conjunction with units, is included in the Project Scoring Matrix , so there is some trackable return on investment to those divisions participating.
+Funding will support initiatives such as updating campus meeting spaces with advanced hybrid meeting technology, retrofitting and updating lab equipment to reduce energy consumption, development of new installations of solar PV and battery storage on campus, and communications campaigns.
+A weighted matrix has been developed to evaluate the programs based on anticipated carbon emissions reductions, cost savings, innovations, engagement, and inclusion.

 Which departments contributed to program design?